cyber-villains/typovillain.com/spa/api/intro.md

 All of Villain's API services have <u>free tier support</u>, so getting started is an easy, worry-free experience.

+## Audience

+This interactive API documentation is intended for software developers or cybersecurity engineers with basic to intermediate understandings of APIs.
+For managers who are interested in business-value related content, our [About page](/about/intro) contains information about Villain, domain monitoring, and end-to-end solutions highlighting <u>What</u> the Villain Toolkit can do rather than the technical aspects around <u>How</u>.

 ## Services

 | Tool      | Use-case   | Description |